jdmonin/JSettlers2/doc/Readme.developer.md

 ### Project layout

-This project uses gradle 5.6 or higher (or IDEs) to build.
+This project uses gradle 5.6 or 6.x (or IDEs) to build.
 For developer familiarity, the project uses the directory structure/layout of a maven/gradle project.

 Also see the "Build Setup and Results" section.